T0masNguyen/projects/IndoorPosSystem/README.md

 ## Project Overview

 This project is focused on accurately determining the position of a tag within an area using multiple anchors as signal transmitters.
-The system leverages **Time Difference of Arrival (TDoA)** to estimate the tag's location, ensuring high precision through various algorithms and synchronization techniques.
+The system uses **Time Difference of Arrival (TDoA)** to estimate the tag's location with high precision through various algorithms and synchronization techniques.

 ### System Components